-The L Shape is an exhibition featuring artists Jenny Brady and Sarah Browne at the centre of which are two moving image works; a new presentation of Brady’s Going to the Mountain (2015) and Browne’s The Invisible Limb (2014), showing for the first time in a gallery context in Ireland.
+Curated by Alice Butler The L Shape was an exhibition featuring artists Jenny Brady and Sarah Browne at the centre of which were two moving image works; a new presentation of Brady’s Going to the Mountain (2015) and Browne’s The Invisible Limb (2014), shown for the first time in a gallery context in Ireland.

 Going to the Mountain consists of three formal studies of pre-verbal babies.
-With a score developed in collaboration with Andrew Fogarty and featuring improvised percussion by David Lacey, the video considers how the pre-verbal child might represent a site of embodied knowledge by depicting the complexities of their gesture, rhythm and movement through a process of defamiliarization.
+With a score developed in collaboration with Andrew Fogarty and featuring improvised percussion by David Lacey, the video considers how the pre-verbal child might represent a site of embodied knowledge by depicting the complexities of their gesture, rhythm and movement through a process of defamiliarisation.

 Similarly concerned with a sense of closeness and dissociation, The Invisible Limb is a film letter addressed to Charlotte Posenenske, a deceased German artist known for the rigour of her artistic oeuvre and her withdrawal from art practice in favour of sociology in 1968.
 Intercut with archival footage is newly filmed material of Cynthia Moran, an Irish stone carver born in the same year as Posenenske, who continues to make work in Ireland and Madrid.
 Written in English and translated into a German voice, The Invisible Limb corresponds with two women who make sculptures in order to consider the magic of apparently costless production and reproduction.